dinakaranonline/blog/_posts/2021-02-01-Demystifying-oAuth-and-OpenIDConnect.md

 **3. oAuth/ oAuth2**

--Why oAuth?
+- Why oAuth?
--oAuth is not a protocol, but just a specification
+- oAuth is not a protocol, but just a specification

 -Main actors/elements
 - Resource Owner